 Giving birth to a baby in a honored and privilege environment in the West is almost considered an entitlement.
 Hospitals go out of their way to designed, equip, and staff birthing centers which honor the mother, guard the birthing process, and reduce the health risks to both mother and infant.
-Though improvements are being made in the nation of Uganda, day long search for such facilities and staffs in the city of Jinja will be met with disappointment and sometimes frustration, which often turns to unbelief of even anger.
+Though improvements are being made in the nation of Uganda, a day long search for such facilities and staff in the city of Jinja, the second larges city in Uganda, will most likely be met with disappointment and frustration, which often turns to unbelief or even anger.

 A small rural church was the first to believe in the dream and donated funds for the purchase of land.
 Individuals and other churches also began to donate.
 Land was purchased, plans are being drawn up, and construction should begin in 2014.
-Dale and Daurelle Chapman, of Molalla, Oregon, gave themselves to the development of site and started laying the groundwork for the construction of the clinic.
-At their annual meeting in 2015, after analyzing the mounting cost of construction, equipping, and staffing a clinic, the members revised the original vision.
-This resulted in a change of direction.
-It would take several million dollars and perhaps a minimum of five years to accomplish construction … and, not one patient would have been served and helped with their at risk pregnancy.
-Construction plans were laid aside and the Maternal Advocacy Program officially began.
+Dale and Daurelle Chapman, of Molalla, Oregon, gave themselves to the development of the site and started laying the groundwork for construction of the clinic.
+At their annual meeting in 2015, after analyzing the mounting cost of construction, equipping, and staffing a clinic, the members of the USA Board of Directors, revisited the original vision and revised the plan.
+Recognizing several million dollars and perhaps a minimum of five years would be required to accomplish construction … and not one patient would have been served and helped with their at risk pregnancy … construction plans were laid aside and the Maternal Advocacy Program officially began.

-The first pregnant woman adopted was Sarah Sityo.
-There are so many needs in Uganda that there must be a guided path in choosing who can be helped.
+The first pregnant woman adopted by the Maternal Advocacy Program (MAP) was Sarah Sityo.
+There are so many needs in Uganda that there must be a guided path in choosing who can be helped by both the NGM Medical and MAP operations.
 Robert and Sarah Sityo have been associates of Next Generation Ministries since 2004 when they married.
-NGM was instrumental in assisting them in establishing Fountain of Hope Ministries in its beginning.
-Though many people throughout the world prayed for them to have children, they were unable to have them.
+NGM was instrumental in assisting them in establishing Fountain of Hope Ministries, which today ministers to thousands of people.
+Though many people throughout the world prayed for them to have children, they were unable to get pregnant.
 However, after 11 years of no children, God saw fit to plant triplets within Sarah’s womb during a visit home while Robert was pursuing his Masters Degree in Intercultural Studies from Wheaton College in the Unites States.
-Hers was an at risk pregnancy and relationship made them Sarah a prime candidate for adoption as the very first mother in the MAP effort.
+Hers was an at risk pregnancy and relationship made Sarah a prime candidate for adoption as the very first mother in the MAP effort.
 Two girls and a boy were safely delivered on November 30, 2015.
 And, the MAP effort was off and running.
 There are many more exciting stories to tell and still be written in this rewarding ministry of NGM.
 You can read about them on the NGM MAP Facebook page.

-If you would like to partner with NGM in this project, please make a check out to NGM and mail it to NGM, 29940 South Dhooghe Rd, Colton, OR 97017.
+If you would like to partner with NGM in this MAP project, you may donate online in the upper right hand corner or write a check and mail it to NGM, 29940 South Dhooghe Rd., Colton, OR 97017.
 Please designate your donation for MAP.